Kalibr (missile family)

 The Novator Kalibr (Калибр, caliber), also referred to as 3M54-1 Kalibr, 3M14 Biryuza (Бирюза, turquoise), (NATO reporting name SS-N-27 Sizzler and SS-N-30A) is a family of Russian cruise missiles developed by NPO Novator (OKB-8).
 It first saw service in 1994.
-There are ship-launched, submarine-launched and air-launched versions of the missile, and variants for anti-ship, and land attack use.
-Some versions have a second propulsion stage that initiates a supersonic sprint in the terminal approach to the target, reducing the time that air defense systems have to react, while subsonic versions have greater range than the supersonic variants.
+There are ship-launched, submarine-launched and air-launched versions of the missile, and variants for anti-ship and land attack use.
 The missile can carry a conventional or nuclear warhead weighing up to 500 kg.

 Design

 The missile is a modular system with several versions: two anti-shipping types, and one for land attack.
 The missile is designed to share common parts between the surface and submarine-launched variants but each missile consists of different components, for example, the booster.
 The missile can be launched from a surface ship using a vertical launching system (VLS).

 It has a booster with thrust vectoring capability.
 The missile launched from a submarine torpedo tube has no need for such an addition but has a conventional booster instead.
 The air launched version is held in a container that is dropped as the missile launches, detaching from the container.

 There are several claims about the maximum range of Kalibr land attack versions in use by Russia.
 The U.S. Department of Defense estimates its range at 1400 km, and Russian Defence Minister Sergei Shoigu put its range at "almost 1500 km."
 Following its first operational firing in October 2015, Russian Ministry of Defence statements suggested a range of 2000 km, while a December 2015 Office of Naval Intelligence report gathered a number of Russian statements projecting ranges between 1,500-2500 km.

 Discrepancies in range values may be political declarations for strategic effect, or potentially longer 2,500 km-range claims could be associated with a thermonuclear armed variant while shorter 1,500 km-range estimates are for the conventionally armed missile.

 Launch of production of a submarine-variant of the 3M14TE Kalibr-NK called the Kalibr-PL missile occurred in 2012, according to state television news (broadcast of 11.10.2015).

 Russia has improved the targeting system of its ship- and submarine-launched Kalibr cruise missiles to improve their ability to conduct time sensitive attacks.
 Defence Minister Sergei Shoigu revealed the development, which was initiated as a result of combat experience in Syria, in an interview with the Moskovsky Komsomolets newspaper on 22 September 2019.